Wondering what is swing trading? Learning how to swing trade can be a great way to consider investing in the stock market as a beginner.

-Step 1: Open an account that won’t flag you for pattern day trading.
+Step 1: Open an online brokerage account that won’t flag you for pattern day trading.

 Step 2: Learn more about Hot Sectors